Contact Information and Office Location

 When the Office is Closed

-Travel Signatures If you are leaving the U.S. before the office reopens or you are already overseas and in need of a travel signature, please complete a shipping request via eShipGlobal (instructions below) and email your international student advisor to request a new I-20/DS-2019.
+Travel Signatures If you are leaving the U.S. before the office reopens or you are already overseas and in need of a travel signature or new I-20/DS-2019, please complete a shipping request via eShipGlobal (instructions here) and email firstname.lastname@example.org to request a new I-20/DS-2019.
 The immigration document will be issued and sent to you when the office reopens.

 Lost/Stolen Passport If your passport has been lost or stolen while you are in the United States, please contact your local embassy to apply for a replacement.
 Please note that some embassies require a police report in the case of a stolen passport.